 South African-born and Brooklyn-raised, Mona Davids is known to most New Yorkers for her education advocacy as the President of the New York Charter Parents Association and the New York City Parents Union.
 As a proud of mother of a fifteen year-old girl and five year-old naughty boy, Mona became involved in education advocacy while on maternity leave in 2008.
 She started at her daughter’s elementary public school, becoming a PTA Co-President.

 Mona’s advocacy led her to found the New York Charter Parents Association in 2009 after her daughter entered a charter school and Mona learned that charters are not required to have PTA’s and, worse, refuse parents requests to establish one.
 Her advocacy for the rights of parents and students in charter schools led to her leading the charge to change New York State Education Law and the Charter Schools Act.
 Mona lobbied lawmakers to convene charter school hearings, for the first time ever, where she presented essential reforms to the Charter Schools Act.
 Mona also fought to require public schools receive matching funds to renovate their space when co-located with a charter school.

 As a result of her advocacy work in New York City and Albany, Mona has cultivated an excellent relationship with union leaders, education reporters and political reporters and bloggers.
 Mona is recognized as a valuable source on education, community and labor related issues.
-Mona has appeared on CNN, NBC Nightly News, Fox News, NY1, ABC7 News, Fox 5 NY, WCBS Channel 2 News, WABC Channel 4 News.
-Mona has been quoted by the NY Times, NY Daily News, TIME Magazine, NY Post, Legislative Gazette and other papers throughout the country.
+Mona has appeared on CNN, NBC Nightly News, Fox News, NY1, ABC7 News, Fox 5 NY, WCBS Channel 2 News, WABC Channel 4 News and Al Jazeera News.
+Mona has been quoted by the NY Times, NY Daily News, NY Post, TIME Magazine, NY Post, Legislative Gazette and other papers throughout the country.